-Peter Gabriel has earned a worldwide reputation for his support of world music, his innovative work as a musician and writer, and for and his creative video work.
+Peter Gabriel has earned a worldwide reputation for his support of world music, his groundbreaking work as a progressive rock pioneer, his innovative recordings as a solo musician and writer, and for and his creative video productions.

 Gabriel was born February 13, 1950 in Cobham (Surrey, England).
 While at school, in 1966, he was a member of two bands, The Spoken Word and The Garden Wall.
 The latter included two schoolmates, keyboardist Tony Banks and guitarist Anthony Phillips.
-In 1967, Gabriel, Banks, Phillips and bassist Mike Rutherford formed Genesis, which would later become one of the most famous progressive rock bands.
+In 1967, Gabriel, Banks, Phillips and bassist Mike Rutherford formed Genesis, which would later become one of the most famous progressive rock bands of all times.

-Initially, Peter Gabriel was a flute player, but he soon became the lead vocalist.
+Initially, Peter Gabriel was a flute player, but soon became the lead vocalist.
 He also became the main lyricist for Genesis.
 Gabriel also introduced theatrical elements to the band's shows.
 He used makeup and various costumes during the band's live performances.
 Genesis became a legendary band thanks to its charismatic vocals, its elaborate lyrics, outstanding music and innovative visual effects.
-Progressive rock fans worldwide consider the band one of the finest of all time and numerous groups and singers were heavily influenced by the progressive rock pioneers.
+Progressive rock fans worldwide consider the band one of the finest in the history of the gente and numerous groups and singers were heavily influenced by Genesis and Peter Gabriel.

 In 1975, after tensions during the recording of the double LP The Lamb Lies Down on Broadway, Peter Gabriel left and started his solo career.
 Soon, Peter Gabriel reached success with a series of pop hits, such as "Solsbury Hill," "Here Comes The Flood," "Games Without Frontiers" and the anthemic "Biko," a tribute to slain South African activist Steven Biko.

-In 1980, he collected together a group of people to found WOMAD (World of Music, Arts & Dance).
+In 1980, he got together with a group of people to found word music organization WOMAD (World of Music, Arts & Dance).
 In a series of international festivals, held in various countries and continents each year, WOMAD brings together traditional and modern world music, as well as arts and dance from every corner of the globe.
 Peter Gabriel is currently an advisor on the board of WOMAD.

 Peter Gabriel has been involved in a broad spectrum of human rights and environmental issues.
 His song, "Biko," was the first pop song which talked about the effects of apartheid, and in 1988 and 1990 he was involved in the Nelson Mandela concerts at Wembley.
 In 1988 he also worked with Amnesty International to set up the Human Rights Now tour, visiting many countries with Sting, Bruce Springsteen, Tracey Chapman and Youssou N'Dour.